Argentina at the 2022 World Cup: who is in Lionel Scaloni's 26-man squad?

 Argentina will be looking to win a third World Cup title at the Nov.
 20-Dec.
 18 tournament in Qatar.
-Here's what you need to know about their squad:
+Here is what you need to know about their squad:

-* Teams will be able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19.
+* Teams were able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19.

-* Coaches have until Nov.
-14 to decide on their final list of 26 players by an 1800GMT deadline.
+* Coaches had until Nov.
+14 to decide on their final list of 26 players.

 Argentina's squad was announced on Nov.
 11.